victoryforphil/yee-haw/README.md

 - `short-hash`: Use short hash for destination folder names
 - `incremental`: Use incremental numbers for destination folder names

+## Duplicate Handling

+When duplicate files are detected (files with identical content):

+1. The first encountered file is considered the "original" and is moved to the destination directory
+2. Any duplicates are moved to a `_dupes` folder inside the source directory
+3. The duplicates maintain the same directory structure they would have had in the destination

+This allows you to easily identify and manage duplicate files while preserving their organizational context.

 ## Environment Variables